 Level of evidence (retinoids): 2aii

 In a phase II study of 41 patients with BCNS, vismodegib (an inhibitor of the hedgehog pathway) has been shown to reduce the per-patient annual rate of new BCCs requiring surgery.
 Existing BCCs also regressed for these patients during daily treatment with 150 mg of oral vismodegib.
 While patients treated had visible regression of their tumors, biopsy demonstrated residual microscopic malignancies at the site, and tumors progressed after the discontinuation of the therapy.
 Adverse effects included taste disturbance, muscle cramps, hair loss, and weight loss and led to discontinuation of the medication in 54% of subjects.
 A subsequent, open-label, phase II study included 37 patients from the same cohort who continued vismodegib for up to a total of 36 months.
 Patients treated with vismodegib had a lower mean incidence of new, surgically eligible BCCs than did placebo-treated patients (P < .0001).
 However, only 17% of patients tolerated continuous vismodegib for the full 36 months.
 Tumors reappeared after treatment was stopped, but patients who resumed treatment again experienced tumor response.
 The duration of benefit after stopping vismodegib appeared to be proportional to the duration and compliance of taking the drug during treatment.
+Intermittent dosing schedules of vismodegib (8 weeks on/8 weeks off after an initial schedule of daily dosing for 24 weeks or 12 weeks on/8 weeks off) have also been shown to be effective in the reduction of BCCs in the BCNS population, although there has been no direct comparison between continuous dosing and intermittent dosing schedules.
 On the basis of the side-effect profile and rate of disease recurrence after discontinuation of the medication, additional study regarding optimal dosing of vismodegib is ongoing.

 Level of evidence (vismodegib): 1aii